-The grading system shall be A, A-, B+, B, B-, C+, C, C-, D+, D, D-, and F to indicate the quality of the work.
-Recognizing that any system of grading is but a cryptic form of evaluation, members of the faculty shall interpret the grades on individual pieces of work by detailed commentaries aimed at assisting students to evaluate their work.
+Fac.
+Min.
+May 1972The grading system shall be A, A-, B+, B, B-, C+, C, C-, D+, D, D-, and F to indicate the quality of the work.
+Recognizing that any system of grading is but a cryptic form of evaluation, members of the faculty shall interpret the grades on individual pieces of work by detailed commentaries aimed at assisting students to evaluate their work.Nov.
+1980 May 1995An ungraded course shall not be counted in the cumulative average.
+For a course

 An ungraded course shall not be counted in the cumulative average.
-For a course taken under the ungraded option, CR shall be recorded for a grade of A through D; for an F, no credit shall be given, although the course will be recorded on the transcript with NC (no credit).
+For a course taken under the ungraded option, CR shall be recorded for a grade of A through D-; for an F, no credit shall be given, although the course will be recorded on the transcript with NC (no credit).